Sifra Covid-19 Cijfers Covid-19 Numbers Covid-19

 Importante: Si bo tin keho keda kas, no bai traha i yama 0800 – 0800.

-Tin 16 kaso aktivo di Covid-19 na Boneiru awe 31 di ougùstùs 2021.
-Di e 10 resultadonan di tèst ku a drenta niun ta positivo.
-Un persona a rekuperá di Covid-19.
+Tin 13 kaso aktivo di Covid-19 na Boneiru awe 01 di sèptèmber 2021.
+Di e 61 resultadonan di tèst ku a drenta dos a resultá di ta positivo.
+E personanan ku a tèst positivo ta habitante di Boneiru.
+Sinku persona a rekuperá di Covid-19.

 Pa mas informashon tokante biahe, paisnan di riesgo i reglanan aktual: www.boneirukrisis.com.